 - The device's IP20 degree of protection is intended for a clean and dry environment. - Do not expose the device to mechanical and/or thermal stress that exceeds the specified limits. - The device is intended for installation in a cabinet or similar housing.
-The device may only be operated as an installed device. - To protect against mechanical or electrical damage, the device must be installed in an appropriate housing with a suitable degree of protection according to IEC/EN 60529. - The device fulfills the EMC regulations for the industrial sector. - NE 21: Electromagnetic compatibility (EMC) of industrial process and laboratory control equipment is met under the following condition: power failures of up to 20 ms must be bridged with a suitable power supply.
+The device may only be operated as an installed device. - The cabinet must meet the fire protection housing requirements according to safety standard UL/IEC 61010-1 and provide adequate protection against electric shock or burns. - To protect against mechanical or electrical damage, the device must be installed in an appropriate housing with a suitable degree of protection according to IEC/EN 60529. - The device fulfills the EMC regulations for the industrial sector (EMC Class A).
+It can cause electrical interference if used in residential environments.